Program: M.F.A., Art

 B. Classified Student Requirements

-- Select a graduate advisor and thesis committee.
+- Select a graduate advisor and graduate committee.

 - Complete the Program for Master of Fine Arts form with approval of graduate advisor.

-- Meet at least once a semester with the thesis committee to demonstrate satisfactory progress toward advancement to candidacy.
+- Meet at least once a semester with the graduate committee to demonstrate satisfactory progress toward advancement to candidacy.

 - Completion of a minimum total of 60 units of graduate work in approved graduate courses.